Ms3314/Hyd-Events-Website/README.md

-# Hyd-Events-Website
+## HYD Events Platform

-A events publishing and Management website made by the students of MJCET
+A cool intiiative to make a platform for find events that are goin on in the college